TV streaming services explained

 We would advise you to have at least 1Mbps (megabits per second) broadband or higher if you're streaming content in standard definition (SD).
 If you want to watch in high definition (HD), you’ll need a faster connection of at least 5Mbps to enjoy the higher video quality.
 To find out what speed internet you're getting, use our handy .

 Some services, such as Disney+ and Netflix, now offer content to stream in 4K Ultra HD quality, giving you four times the detail of regular HD.
 For this, however, you may need fast broadband of at least 15Mbps.

 Most video on-demand services use 'adaptive streaming' technology – this detects your broadband speed and automatically adjusts the video quality so that you're not hit by buffering (where the video freezes and a little loading wheel spins).
 The video may start at Full HD 1080p, but if your bandwidth is struggling it may drop down to a lower quality (720p HD or even SD) to keep playing.

 Do TV streaming services use a lot of data?

 They can do.
 For example, streaming a two-hour Full HD film could gobble up more than 6GB of data (and a huge 14GB if it’s in 4K Ultra HD).

 Fortunately, the majority of people are now on 'unlimited' broadband packages, but if you're using your service on your mobile device you'll want to be careful.
 The risk is you’ll use a huge amount of data and patchy signal coverage could affect the video quality, so it's best to use wi-fi where possible to avoid exceeding your data allowance and having to pay extra.
-Use our guide on how to keep track of your data and minutes to ensure you're not hit by an unexpected - and unwanted - bill.
+Use our guide on to ensure you're not hit by an unexpected - and unwanted - bill.